 The individuals named in the Summary Compensation Table ("Executives") participate in the Northrop Grumman Pension Plan ("NG Pension Plan").
 Each of the Executives, except Mr. Noski, also participate in the Northrop Grumman ERISA Supplemental Plan ("ERISA 1"), and the Northrop Grumman Supplemental Program 2 ("ERISA 2").
 The NG Pension Plan is a plan qualified under Internal Revenue Code ("Code") section 401.
-ERISA 1 is a nonqualified plan which provides benefits in excess of the Code section 415 limit and ERISA 2 is a nonqualified plan which provides benefits in excess of the Code section 401(a)(17) limit.
+ERISA 1 is a nonqualified plan which provides benefits in excess of the Code section 401(a)(17) limit.